| You are here: Home: CCU 4 | 2005: Bruce

 were probably due to these patients staying on treatment

+longer because of the addition of bevacizumab.
 I don’t believe bevacizumab is enhancing these side

 effects; rather, it’s just allowing the patients to